Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Results

-After annealing at $450^\circ$C, the onset of native oxide desorption, pinholes with diameter $\sim 10$ nm are observed in the AFM phase and height images (Fig. \ref{holes}b,c, middle column and Fig. \ref{holes}e).
+After annealing at $450^\circ$C, the onset of native oxide desorption, pinholes with diameter $\sim 10$ nm are observed in the AFM phase and height images (Fig. \ref{holes}b,c and Fig. \ref{holes}e).
 The distinct contrast in the AFM phase suggests a different elastic modulus in the holes (exposed GaSb) compared to away from the pinholes (graphene).
 We interpret these holes to be created by the native oxide desorption process, as illustrated in Fig. \ref{holes}(d).
-These pinholes are difficult to observe at SEM length scales (Fig. \ref{holes}(a)) and are not readily detected by Raman spectroscpy since the sample does not have an observable $D$ peak (Fig. \ref{holes}f).
+These pinholes are difficult to observe at SEM length scales (Fig. \ref{holes}(a)) and are not readily detected by Raman spectroscopy since the sample does not have an observable $D$ peak (Fig. \ref{holes}f).
 The RHEED signature of the beginnings of oxide desorption is a sharpening of the specular reflection (Fig. \ref{holes}a, middle insert).
+An extended analysis of the defects, strain, and doping extracted from Raman is shown in Supplementary Figure 6.

+The pinholes appear to be localized at the bumps that were observed after annealing to $350^\circ$C. However, a more detailed study of samples before and after de-oxidation, at exactly the same location, would provide a more definitive answer to their origin.
+Oxygen (and oxygen plasmas) are well known to etch graphene \cite{liu2008graphene}, particularly at edges and at extended defects like grain boundaries.
+In the present case, we expect that the larger strains around these protrusions may enhance the oxygen etch rate at these locations, compared to smoother regions of the graphene.
+Similar enhanced oxygen etching of graphene on other substrates has been attributed to roughness and impurities in the underlying substrate \cite{thomsen2019oxidation}.

-With further annealing up to $540^\circ$C, the density and diameter of the pinholes increases as observed in the AFM images.
+With further annealing up to $540^\circ$C, the areal density and diameter of the pinholes increases as observed in the AFM images (Fig. \ref{holes}b,c) and in Supplementary Figure 7.
 Additionally, we observe larger $\sim 300$ nm diameter holes in the SEM images.
 After the $540^\circ$C anneal, a significant $D$ band is present in the Raman spectrum, which is indicative of graphene defects.
-We observe similar pinhole formation from native oxide desorption on graphene-terminated GaAs substrates (Supplemental Fig. \ref{gaas}).
+We observe similar pinhole formation for graphene on GaAs (001) (Supplementary Figure 8).

+An important question is whether the presence of oxides and creation of pinholes upon annealing are unique to our wet graphene transfer process, or if the creation of pinholes is more general.
+Note that we use the same HCl etching procedure that has been used previously for transferred graphene on III-Vs \cite{kim2017remote}.
+Additionally, recent XPS measurements show there are oxide satellites in the C $1s$ and As $3d$ core levels for both wet and dry transferred graphene on GaAs (001) \cite{kim2021impact}.
+Therefore, it appears that native oxides trapped at graphene/III-V interfaces are common to both wet (aqueous) and dry (in air) \cite{kim2013layer} transfer procedures, due to the reactivity of III-V surfaces \cite{lukevs1972oxidation}.
+Further improvements in interfacial cleanliness may require in-vacuum or glovebox transfer procedures \cite{he2010separation}.